✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Tahiti to avoid the crowds and still get great weather?
+When is the absolute best time to visit Tahiti to balance weather and crowds?

-The currency is the French Pacific Franc (XPF).
-While credit cards are widely accepted in hotels and larger restaurants, it's wise to carry some cash for smaller shops, markets, and local eateries, especially on the outer islands.
-Tipping isn't customary like in the US, but a small gratuity for exceptional service is always appreciated and can be given directly to the staff.
+The currency is the CFP franc (XPF).
+While credit cards are widely accepted in hotels and larger restaurants, always carry some cash for smaller shops, markets, and taxis, especially on outer islands.
+Tipping isn't customary like in the US, but if you receive exceptional service, a small gratuity (around 5-10%) is always appreciated and will be gratefully received.

 What is the cheapest month to visit Tahiti, French Polynesia?